Osteoporosis Specialist

 Axmann & Whitaker Gynecologic Associates

 As women approach and pass menopause, their bones often weaken.
-But with the help of Brenda Axmann, MD and Mary Whitaker, MD at Axmanna & Whitaker Gynecologic Associates, bone loss and osteoporosis are preventable.
+But with the help of Brenda Axmann, MD at Axmanna & Whitaker Gynecologic Associates, bone loss and osteoporosis are preventable.
 Whether you have a family history of the disease or you just want to ensure you’re protected, contact the Plano, Texas office today to learn more about osteoporosis prevention.

 Osteoporosis Q & A